kubo/ocidump/README.md

 All supported OCI functions are dumped by default.
 The output may be verbose because it needs several function calls to issue a single SQL statement.
-Set `OCITRACRER_CONFIG` to point to a file which contains functions to be monitored.
+Set `OCIDUMP_CONFIG` to point to a file which contains functions to be monitored.

     $ cat ocidump.cfg